Breathe Like a Professional Athlete with Myofunctional Therapy

 Wondering what myofunctional therapy involves?
 Here are some of the most effective exercises used to improve breathing patterns:

-2. Lip seal exercises: Keep your lips gently closed while breathing through your nose to encourage nasal breathing.
+2. Lip Seal Exercises: Keep your lips gently closed while breathing through your nose to encourage nasal breathing.

-3. Jaw and tongue resistance exercises: Use gentle resistance while moving your jaw or tongue to increase muscle strength.
+3. Jaw and Tongue Resistance Exercises: Use gentle resistance while moving your jaw or tongue to increase muscle strength.

-4. Swallowing techniques: Proper swallowing patterns reduce strain on the muscles that support the airway, improving breathing efficiency.
+4. Swallowing Techniques: Proper swallowing patterns reduce strain on the muscles that support the airway, improving breathing efficiency.

 These exercises are simple and can be done daily to retrain your breathing patterns and strengthen your muscles over time.